jjwjournalism/NYCHAoutages/README.md

-# Analysis of TK data set — MM/YYYY to MM/YYYY
+# Analysis of elevator outage DOB complaints — 2005 to 2018

 This repository contains data, analytic code, and findings that support portions of the article, “[TKTKTKTK](https://www.google.com),” published Month Date, Year.
 Please read that article, which contains important context and details, before proceeding.